SP transferred after row with Lahore CCPO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The IGP Punjab has transferred SP CIA Asim Iftikhar following his exchange of harsh words with CCPO Umar Sheikh.
+LAHORE: The IG Punjab has transferred SP CIA Asim Iftikhar following his exchange of harsh words with CCPO Umar Sheikh.
 The CCPO had ordered arrest of the SP CIA in a meeting at Safe City Authority.
 He has been posted as SP Headquarters Traffic Punjab while the incumbent Tariq Aziz has been posted as SP Legal Chung.
-The IGP had forwarded the report of the tussle between the CCPO and the SP to Punjab Chief Minister Usman Buzdar.
-Meanwhile, the IGP issued orders of transfer and posting of eight SDPOs on Friday.
+The IG had forwarded the report of the tussle between the CCPO and the SP to Punjab Chief Minister Usman Buzdar.
+Meanwhile, the IG issued orders of transfer and posting of 8 SDPOs on Friday.